cantikapf/IR-study-companion/_chapters/010-Introduction-to-IR/030-basic-realism.md

 In addition, the distribution of capabilities (such as military and economic power) is critical.
 States are especially concerned with balances and imbalances of power.
 A balanced distribution makes war less likely, while an imbalance increases competition as weaker states ally to counter the dominant state.

 Structural realists diverge on whether states should pursue relative gains over competitors or focus on absolute gains.
-Those focused on relative gains see cooperation as difficult, since states worry about losing ground to others.
-But others argue that states can cooperate for absolute gains as long as it does not produce relative losses.
+Those focused on relative gains see cooperation as difficult since states worry about losing ground to others.
+However others argue that states can cooperate for absolute gains as long as it does not produce relative losses.
 This debate continues to divide structural realists.

 Overall, structural realists provide a systemic level of analysis to explain state actions.
 The configuration of the international system sets limits and incentives for foreign policy, even as leaders retain ultimate decision-making power informed by their perceptions.
 As such, structural realism remains an influential theory in international relations.